gcallah/MiscWriting/Gorgias/gorgias.md

 issue only tangentially related to the topic under discussion.
 What's worse, if you try to return his attention to the issue at hand, he accuses you of stifling his freedom of speech.
 Socrates, also, is only too familiar with this tactic, and knows how to handle it.
-When he warns Polus to "keep in check the loan speeches with you and Barton at the beginning of our conversation," Polus responds, "What?
+When he warns Polus to "keep in check the loan speeches with you embarked on at the beginning of our conversation," Polus responds, "What?
 Am I now allowed to say as much as I choose?"

 Socrates replies: